SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 ## Jump in!

-I'm sure this stuff can use cleanup.
-Feel free to do a pull request against this blog post if you'd like with suggestions.

-What do you want to know?
-Tell me in the comments!
+What do you want to know about this data set?
+Ask me in the comments and I'll try to get you an answer!

 ## My Personal Feelings on the Policy